Caribbean Spirits Inc logo Please excuse the dust while this website is being updated.

 Steam engines power most of the cane crushers on Martinique.

-La Favorite engine
+La Favorite steam engine

-La Favorite engine
+La Favorite steam engine.